-As noted in Section 1.1, distinguishing between relapsing-remitting and secondary progressive MS is challenging, as the phenotypes often overlap and the transition from RRMS to SPMS is only evident retrospectively.
-In clinical practice, uncertainty surrounding the transition from RRMS can result in a delay in SPMS diagnosis of approximately three years.35 Enrollment in the EXPAND trial was predicated on investigator attestation that a patient had at least 6 months of progressive increase in disability in the absence of, or independent of, relapses.
-We heard from some clinical experts that this left open the possibility for misclassification of some patients.
+As discussed in Section 1.1, distinguishing between relapsing-remitting and secondary progressive MS is challenging, as the phenotypes often overlap and the transition from RRMS to SPMS is only evident retrospectively.
+In clinical practice, uncertainty surrounding the transition from RRMS can result in a delay in SPMS diagnosis of approximately three years.36 Enrollment in the EXPAND trial was predicated on investigator attestation that a patient had at least 6 months of progressive increase in disability in the absence of, or independent of, relapses; these attestations were not collected at several study sites.
+In addition, almost 80% of enrolled patients were on a previous MS medication, which can mask inflammatory disease without a sufficient washout period.20 Clinical experts and the FDA noted that this left open the possibility for misclassification of some patients.

-Several DMTs have been studied in primary and secondary progressive MS but, with the exception of ocrelizumab, have largely failed to demonstrate an effect on disability progression.
-16,21,23-25,29,32 The statistically significant CDP results that were observed in the EU trial of interferon beta-1b were attributed to the enrollment of a younger patient population that had a shorter disease duration and more active MS; subsequent trials of beta interferons in patients with more advanced disease reported negative results.
-20-22,24,25
+Several DMTs have been studied in primary and secondary progressive MS but, with the exception of ocrelizumab, have largely failed to demonstrate an effect on disability progression. ^{16,22,24-26,30,33} The statistically significant CDP results that were observed in the EU trial of interferon beta-1b were attributed to the enrollment of a younger patient population that had a shorter disease duration and more active MS; subsequent trials of beta interferons in patients with more advanced disease reported negative results. ^{21-23,25,26}

 Subgroup analyses in the EXPAND trial of siponimod demonstrated several findings that need further substantiation.
 A larger effect size in CDP-3 was observed in patients with active disease (i.e., those with recent relapses or gadolinium-enhancing lesions) relative to those with non-active MS.19 In subgroups defined by older age, longer disease duration, the absence of gadolinium-enhancing lesions, and the absence of relapse in the two years prior to enrollment, CDP results were not statistically significant.
 However, the confidence intervals associated with these subgroups were wide and the point estimates suggested a relatively consistent, albeit diminished, reduction in the risk of disability progression.
-Additional post hoc analyses applied three different statistical methods to evaluate the effect of siponimod independent of relapse activity.36 These analyses also suggested that siponimod may have a small effect on neurodegenerative processes.
-Further study is required to confirm that siponimod is an effective therapy for patients who no longer have inflammatory disease activity or relapses.
-As noted, the US FDA chose not to approve siponimod for non-active SPMS.
+Additional post hoc analyses applied three different statistical methods to evaluate the effect of siponimod independent of relapse activity.37 These analyses suggested that siponimod may have a small effect on neurodegenerative processes.
+However, when the FDA reviewed these post hoc analyses and conducted a few additional analyses of their own (e.g., in the subgroup of patients who did not relapse in the two years prior to enrollment or during the study and in the subgroup with no new or enlarging T2 lesions during the study), they concluded that there was insufficient evidence to support the approval of siponimod for the full SPMS population.20 Further study is required to confirm that siponimod is an effective therapy for patients who no longer have inflammatory disease activity or relapses.